EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 ### Argo Workflows - *Mediocre*

-You can imagine Argo Workflows template or workflow reusability as basically the same as Tekton but you don't get the hub - which is disappointing.
+Argo Workflows template and workflow reusability is basically the same as Tekton, but you don't get the hub - which is disappointing.

 Argo Workflows templates and workflows are just YAML files so sharing them is trivial - if you know where to find them.
 Without a central repository of these like Tekton Hub or a clear abstraction like Concourse's resource types - you're essentially left to copy and paste pre-written templates from Stack Overflow or other similar places.

 &nbsp;

 ### Summary

-Argo Workflows offers nothing that assists in code re-use other than finding and copying YAML from the internet.
-Jenkins has a rich ecosystem of plugins available but installation of them feels little old-fashioned.
-There's also no guarantees that each plugin will work for different flavours of pipeline syntax.
-Concourse has fantastic resource types available that are easy to use but discovery of them is lacking.
-Tekton ships with marketplace integration to the Hub build in to the CLI and installation is seamless.
+* Argo Workflows offers nothing that assists in code re-use other than finding and copying YAML from the internet.
+* Jenkins has a rich ecosystem of plugins available but installation of them feels little old-fashioned.
+There's also no guarantees that each plugin will work for different flavours of pipeline syntax, plugins need to be updated, and they may not work well together.
+* Concourse has fantastic resource types available that are easy to use but discovery of them is lacking.
+* Tekton ships with marketplace integration to the Hub build in to the CLI and installation is seamless.

 &nbsp;

 ## 7. Using the CI system as a build monitor

-Build monitors are enormously useful to teams writing software to solve problems.
-They should be in your face, making it very difficult to ignore problems and allow teams to "stop the line".
-Failures left in a failure state can at best rot and become more difficult to solve later and at worst they prevent further work.
+Build monitors are enormously useful to continuously present information about changes being made.
+They should be 'in your face', making it very difficult to ignore problems and allow teams to 'stop the line'.

+Builds that are left in a failed state can block future work, and the longer the issue goes unnoticed the more context is lost before someone stumbles across the problem and is tasked with fixing it.

 In this section we evaluate whether the UIs provided out of the box are appropriate as build monitors and if not, how much work is involved to use them as one.

 ### Jenkins - *Good*

-Most of the value you can get from using Jenkins in a build monitor comes from plugins rather than Jenkins itself.
-With a vanilla Jenkins, you can see your pipelines represented compactly with a colour indicating their current state.
-One feature of this view I enjoyed is Jenkins renders a progress bar once you click into a pipeline's build history to give you a rough estimate of when you can expect a pipeline run to finish - it's the only CI system we looked at here that maintains an inter-job level awareness of performance.
+Most of the value you can get from using Jenkins as a build monitor comes from plugins rather than Jenkins itself.
+With a vanilla Jenkins you can see your *jobs* represented compactly with a colour indicating their current state, but without additional plugins there is no pipeline view.

+One feature of this view I enjoyed is that Jenkins renders a progress bar once you click into a pipeline's build history to give you a rough estimate of when you can expect a pipeline run to finish - it's the only CI system we looked at here that maintains an inter-execution level awareness of performance.

 <img src="/img/blog/ci-shootout/jenkins-aggregate.png" class="image fit" alt="Jenkins aggregate view" />

 The build logs for jobs are difficult to read.
 The entire output of the build is placed into a single stream of text in the Console Output and it's difficult to reason about which stages are causing issues at a glance.

 Things got better once we installed [Blue Ocean](https://www.jenkins.io/projects/blueocean/).
-It renders your pipeline in such a way that's it clear which order things are executed it and which things are parallel jobs.
+It renders your jobs as a pipeline, making it clear which order they are executed in, and which things are run in parallel.

 <img src="/img/blog/ci-shootout/jenkins-pipeline.png" class="image fit" alt="Jenkins pipeline view" />

 There are two downsides to using Blue Ocean as a build monitor.
 Firstly, you'll only get the view above if you click into a specific run of the pipeline, otherwise you get a view that is essentially a re-skin of the default Jenkins pipeline list.
-Secondly, Blue Ocean is reportedly difficult to maintain and there's low appetite to continue doing it when there are alternatives appearing such as the [Pipeline Graph View Plugin](https://github.com/jenkinsci/pipeline-graph-view-plugin).
+Secondly, Blue Ocean is reportedly difficult to maintain and there's low appetite to continue doing so when there are alternatives appearing such as the [Pipeline Graph View Plugin](https://github.com/jenkinsci/pipeline-graph-view-plugin).

 ### Concourse - *Great*

 Concourse ships with a UI that is used to visualise flows of inputs and outputs through pipelines.
-It presents aggregate views of pipelines that give you information on which has failing jobs and more detailed views of individual pipelines that give an indication of what's running right now for a particular pipeline.
+It presents aggregate views of pipelines that give you information on which has failing jobs, and more detailed views of individual pipelines that give an indication of what jobs are running right now.

 Software delivery teams with a single path to production would benefit most by displaying the individual pipeline on their build monitors.
-The view shows jobs, inputs, outputs and what triggers what with colours indicating the current state of each job.
+The view shows jobs, inputs, outputs and what-triggers-what with colours and animations indicating the current state of each job.

 <img src="/img/blog/ci-shootout/concourse-pipeline.png" class="image fit" alt="Concourse pipeline view" />